 Though there was significant uproar from the start, local councilors hoped the park would be the answer to Morecambe’s problems.
 Two helicopters, a rally car, and a branded bus were created to advertise the park, which was driven up and down Blackpool’s promenade, Morecambe’s more successful tourism competitor.
 They all featured the Crinkley Bottom logo which strangely features a simplified illustration of Cricket House from the Cricket St Thomas logo, despite being 271 miles away!

 The park featured a Blobbyland play area similar to the one built at Cricket St Thomas but with a seaside theme.
 The main attraction was ‘Mr Blobby’s house-by-the-sea’, where he would come out and entertain visitors.
 Other village buildings included a sign maker who couldn’t spell, and a boat hire (which was a front for an indoor play area).
-Happy Mount Park is still open today with lots of fun for all the family, just not the pink and yellow kind!

 The Sign Writer's Hut.